Goldilocks and the Russian Dolls

 I have to declare a very deep interest in this module.
 I am currently working out my hypothesis for my own studies, although I have already found some research questions on which I am working.
 So, I am researching this lens for my benefit, as much as for yours.
 And I am writing it with my research journal open by my side to note down any useful points that come to me as I am writing this.
 You may also find it useful to have your research journal open while you read this lens too. :), whether that's a real writing book or a computerised word processing document, even a Notepad page.
 If you want to know more about research journals, there is a separate module further down the page.

 Note: It is believed that the "Goldilocks" picture is in the Public Domain.
-It came from an old book that someone had uploaded to Goldilocks story illustrated.
+It came from an old book that someone had uploaded, although the page has since been taken down.
 The "Russian Dolls" are mine and I took the picture of them and amalgamated the two together.

 WARNING - don't make your research questions or hypothesis public!